viperleed/viperleed/doc/content/files/input/displacements.rst

 The DISPLACEMENTS file defines the variations of geometry, vibrational amplitudes and element concentrations that should be considered in the search.
-In other words, the DISPLACEMENTS file defines the parameter room for the search, for each atom.
+In other words, the DISPLACEMENTS file defines the parameter space for the search.

 The file is split into three main blocks: Geometry, Vibrations, and Occupations.
 The blocks are delimited by lines starting with an equal sign "``=``", as in the following example: